qwerty12/warum/README.md

     * There is no API to add iptables rules so `warum` proper doesn't try; it blindly assumes the appropriate rules are present and nor does it make any attempt to clear the rules on exit.
          The use of `--queue-bypass` in the iptables rule allows matching packets to be blindly accepted even if a program isn't attached to the pertaining queue. `--queue-bypass` is "available since Linux kernel 2.6.39" and "broken from kernel 3.10 to 3.12" - on desktop Linux, this shouldn't be a problem.
 (The provided systemd .service attempts to have the rules added and cleared before starting and exiting, respectively.)
 * Code is probably of questionable quality ¯\\_()_/¯
+* TODO: warumtray is using an icon specific to the Papirus icon theme; you might not actually see the icon in the tray...

 (I should point out that zapret's nfqws can already do what warum does, but with a far smaller footprint.
 You can use that instead with the iptables rules here.)